-Online reviews are a great place to go to see other peoples’ experiences with the company.
-Reviews and complaints can give you an idea of how it treats its customers and if there are any major concerns.
-You’ll want to stay away from companies with many negative reviews.
+- Online reviews are a great way to learn about other peoples’ experiences with a company.
+Reviews and complaints can give you an idea of how a lender treats its customers and if there are any major concerns.
+Stay away from companies with many negative reviews.

-There are also some red flags you can look for to assess the legitimacy of an online lender.
+- There are some red flags you can look for to assess the legitimacy of an online lender.

 - Not requiring a credit check: Most legitimate lenders have criteria you must meet to qualify for a loan, including for your credit history.